 Hiking rejuvenates the soul and keeps you mentally and physically fit, all while enjoying breathtaking views.
 Most people reside in urban centers.
 And the majority of these concrete jungles are noisy and overcrowded-basically in chaos, for lack of a better term.
 Having a few hours out in the wilderness away from the humdrum of city life would be a wise idea.
 This article focuses on hiking for beginners.

 Anyone can be a hiker; as long as you can move around with your feet, you’re good to go.
 A hike takes just a few hours, and some take weeks or even months, depending on the time you have.
-If you are a rookie and are thinking about getting started, this piece is for you.
+If you are thinking about getting started, this piece is for you.